AndroidIDEOfficial/nb-javac-android/src/jdk.jdeps/share/classes/openjdk/tools/jdeprscan/internals.md

  * _kind_ - one of CONSTRUCTOR, FIELD, METHOD, ENUM\_CONSTANT,
    CLASS, INTERFACE, ENUM, or ANNOTATION\_TYPE.
-These correspond to enumeration constants from the `javax.lang.model.element.ElementKind` enum.
+These correspond to enumeration constants from the `jdkx.lang.model.element.ElementKind` enum.

  * _typeName_ - the fully qualified name of the type (if *kind* is